-Third, training an agent on high-frequency interpolated data and deploying it into an environment with regular intervals appears to increase sensitivity to distributional shift.
-This is likely explained by the compounding of generalisation errors at deployment; as the agent makes more frequent decisions, small errors accumulate, driving the system into `out-of-distribution' regions of the state space.
-If a single sustained action (e.g., a 2-hour infusion) is reframed as a series of independent high-frequency actions (e.g., 120 one-minute decisions), the cumulative opportunity for error increases proportionally.
-Our results suggest that this heightened risk far outweighs any theoretical benefit from having more intervention opportunities.
-Notably, this occurs even under the `ideal' conditions of our interpolated dataset, which utilises ground-truth intermediate observations rather than imputed values.
-Consequently, we advise caution when training agents on irregular or low-frequency data for deployment into high-frequency settings.
+Perhaps surprisingly, models trained on the interpolated dataset and deployed into an environment with similar high-frequency intervals still performed worse than expected.
+We suspect that this is due to an increased sensitivity to ``distributional shift''~\cite{kumar2019stabilizing}: if the model makes errors that expose it to unfamiliar states not present in the training dataset, it is likely to make further compounding mistakes with eventual performance collapse.
+If a single sustained action (a 2-hour infusion) is reframed as a long series of independent actions (12 ten-minute decisions), the cumulative opportunity for such errors increases proportionally.
+Our results suggest that this increased risk outweighed any benefit from having more opportunities to intervene.

-As an alternative solution to temporal resampling and its associated risks, we propose retaining naturally irregular intervals between decision labels and utilising reinforcement learning frameworks that explicitly account for them (such as the SMDP framework employed in this work).
+As an alternative solution to temporal resampling and its associated risks, we propose retaining the natural intervals between decision labels and utilising reinforcement learning frameworks that explicitly account for them (such as the SMDP framework employed in this work).